Jonah complex

-The Jonah complex is the fear of success or the fear of being one's best.
+The Jonah complex is the fear of success or the fear of being one's best self.
 This fear prevents self-actualization, or the realization of one's own potential.
 It is the fear of one's own greatness, the evasion of one's destiny, or the avoidance of exercising one's talents.
 As the fear of achieving a personal worst may serve to motivate personal growth, likewise the fear of achieving a personal best may hinder achievement.

 The Jonah complex is evident in neurotic people.

 Etymology

 Although Abraham Maslow is credited for the term, the name "Jonah complex" was originally suggested by Maslow's friend, Professor Frank E. Manuel.
 The name comes from the story of the Biblical prophet Jonah's evasion of the destiny to prophesy the destruction of Nineveh.
 Maslow states, "So often we run away from the responsibilities dictated (or rather suggested) by nature, by fate, even sometimes by accident, just as Jonah tried—in vain—to run away from his fate".